 The project was completed using European Social Fund money within the EQUAL Community Initiative and Krakow municipal funds.

-Since the end of the EQUAL Community Initiative Programme, the project has been continued by the Museum of Municipal Engineering in Krakow.
+Since the end of the EQUAL Community Initiative Programme, the project has been continued by the Museum of Urban Engineering in Krakow.